Frequently Asked Questions about Accessibility

 What websites or content are covered by the Policy?

-All nyu.edu websites, content and functionality (including University, school/department, administrative unit).
-This includes all content and functionality for all of the University's programs, services or activities, including all subordinate pages and intranet pages and sites; and, all content and functionality developed by, maintained by, or offered through a third party vendor or open source through which the University ( or one of its schools, global sites, portal campuses, or library) provides its programs, services or activities.
+All nyu.edu websites, content, and functionality (including all-University, school/department, administrative unit).
+This includes all content and functionality for all of the University's programs, services or activities, including all subordinate pages and intranet pages and sites; and, all content and functionality developed by, maintained by, or offered through a third party vendor or open source through which the University (or one of its schools, global sites, portal campuses, or library) provides its programs, services or activities.
 This does not include sites that are independent of the University (including sites that are linked to from the NYU Website) and do not provide University programs, services or activities.

 What is "Content"?